g-clef/charm-nextcloud/README.md

 juju relate mysql nextcloud
 ```

+Note: the charm is temporarily revoked from the charmstore until patches can be integrated in the buildsystem.

-Now you can access nextcloud service at 'http://<ipaddress-of-owncloud-instance>/'.
+Now you can access nextcloud service at 'http://ipaddress-of-instance/'.

 ### Author
 * Andre Ruiz <andre.ruiz (at) canonical.com>